Linkvalue-Interne/docker-sir/README.md

 `docker-compose-web`
 (this is just an alias for `docker-compose run --service-ports web`)

+ 6. Now init SiR and install all dependencies with:

+        make init
+        make install

- 6. If everything worked you should be able to see your Symfony application running in your host browser at 192.168.99.100 (you can check if it is the correct IP by running `docker-machine ip dev` in your host terminal)
+ 7. If everything worked you just have to update your hosts file to point your VM IP (by default, it should be `192.168.99.100` but you can check if it is the correct IP by running `docker-machine ip dev` in your host terminal) to the domain names used for developing SiR.
+Here is what you should add to your hosts file:

+        192.168.99.100 linkr.sir.dev
+        192.168.99.100 huntr.sir.dev
+        192.168.99.100 dextr.sir.dev
+        192.168.99.100 api.sir.dev

+ 8. If everything worked you should be able to see your SiR application running in your host browser at `huntr.sir.dev`

 ### Second time and more

     # Host terminal
-    cd C:\Users\mySymfonyApp\docker
+    cd C:\Users\SiR\docker
     docker-machine-dev
     # VM terminal
-    cd /c/Users/mySymfonyApp/docker
+    cd /c/Users/SiR/docker
     docker-compose-web